cindych/NETS150Project/README.txt

 Work Breakdown
     -> Jada: DatasetParser.java + DatasetParserMain.java
+        - DatasetParser(), getLinkPage(), getLinkMap() - obtained from class files
+        - setLinkPage(), setTopicMap() - inspired by their equivalents obtained from class files
+        - Fully wrote all other DatasetParser.java methods
+        - Wrote corresponding method calls in DatasetParserMain.java for to test methods' functionality

     -> Cindy: DatasetParser2.java + DatasetParserMain.java
         Aside from helper methods, implemented the following functions in DatasetParser2.java: